cedowens/Helpful_aws-scripts/README.md

 - checks parameterstore info
 - checks for dynamodb list_tables access

-2. check-s3-access.py: This is a threaded python3 script that can take a set of keys and quickly check against a long list of buckets to quickly identify which buckets that key can actually view into (i.e., a key pair may be able to list a bucket name but may not be able to view inside of that bucket, so this script helps with identifying which buckets a set of keys can actually see into)
+2. check-s3-access.py: This is a threaded python3 script that can take sets of keys and quickly check to identify which buckets that key can actually view into (i.e., a key pair may be able to list a bucket name but may not be able to view inside of that bucket, so this script helps with identifying which buckets a set of keys can actually see into)

 ## Steps